 My name is Ryan Caldbeck.
 I grew up in Vermont and moved to California for graduate school at Stanford in 2003.
 I’m married to Kim and I have three kids.
+Today I am the COO of Dune.
 Prior to starting the technology company CircleUp in 2011, I worked as a growth equity investor in San Francisco.

 This is a living document.
 I plan on updating this User Manual as I learn more about myself over time.